Nigerian author, Chimamanda Ngozi Adichie has been named on the Forces for Change list by Vogue.

+She was listed among the fifteen women, whom the Duchess of Sussex, Meghan Markle considers as ‘Forces for Change’.
 The women will feature in a special September issue of Vogue, which Meghan co-edited.

-Vogue described the cohort as “brilliant female changemakers who are set to re-shape society in radical and positive ways.”
+Vogue described the cohort as “brilliant female changemakers who are set to reshape society in radical and positive ways.”

 The sixteenth space on the cover will be a reflective mirror-like surface, “so that when you hold the issue in your hands, you see yourself as part of this collective.”